 Adept out at sea off Brighton

 "Adept" is one of our three trip boat catamarans moored in Brighton Marina, showing the outside seating arrangement.
-Inside seating is available for all on-board.

 The 80 meter high structures have 112 meter diameter blades driving the turbine generators.